 Still waiting on the actual orders, but we do have a RIP.
 This month we learned that everybody in the family needs medical and dental clearance before the orders can be made – so we scrambled to meet that requirement ASAP.
 One appointment remains.
 Hopefully it’s the last barrier between us and the orders we need to do the rest.

 But hey – at least we know that we’re expected OCONUS!
-This makes it significantly easier to “not move the mustard;” our pantry will be emptied before we get packed up, and we’re using this opportunity to say “adios!” to any belongings that we don’t love to pieces.
+This makes it significantly easier to “not move the mustard;” our pantry will be emptied before we get packed up, and we’re using this opportunity to say “adios!” to any belongings that we don’t love.

 We’re four months out.
 No orders, so no TMO scheduled yet (and nothing packed because we’re not allowed to pre-pack anything).
 I’m ready to be living out of my suitcase RIGHT NOW.